Eclipse-Dirol/analyzer/README.md

 This is my project, currently a text analyzer.
-Currently, two functions are available: word count and average word length.
-Support for .txt files with a specific path.
+A couple of functions are available.
+TXT files with a specified path are supported.
-I will update it and change it constantly.
+I will be updating and modifying it regularly.